“It’s not what you look at that matters, it’s what you see.” – Henry David Thoreau

 Feeling stuck in protectors

-It can be complex, and feel confusing – how our protectors are a place of both comfort and pain, how we long for them and loathe them.
-We tend to fear them, fight to ‘heal’ them, and often work really hard to overcome them.
+It can be complex and confusing – how food is a place of both comfort and pain, how we long for food and loathe it at the same time.
+Overeating becomes something we fear, and we fight to heal and overcome it.

 Listening for the deeper story